Gregory L. Stoller

 Greg Stoller is actively involved in building entrepreneurship and international business programs at Boston College.
 He is the director for the core M.B.A. business planning course.
 He also teaches second-year courses in global strategy and management as well as electives in entrepreneurial finance and international entrepreneurship.
 Stoller is the director of the Asian International Management Experience Program, and the Asian International Consulting Project.

 Stoller is a published author of the book Strategies in Entrepreneurial Finance with Accompanying Case Studies, and business articles detailing the successful practices of U.S. and international firms.
-He is a reporter, contributor and periodic co-host of the broadcast Radio Entrepreneurs and host of the television show the Language of Business.
+He is a reporter, contributor and periodic co-host of the broadcast Radio Entrepreneurs and co-creator/host of the nationally aired television show the Language of Business.
 He also regularly works with the press providing commentary and analysis on domestic and international business issues.
 Previously he taught as an adjunct faculty member at Boston University's Graduate School of Management.
 He speaks, reads and writes fluent Japanese, Mandarin Chinese and French, and basic Cantonese Chinese, Korean and Spanish.

 SELECTED APPOINTMENTS AND AWARDS